Men's | Trail

 Taylor: "I love it.
 Simply and whole-heartedly love it.
 It’ll be a great go-to shoe for hours of adventure on technical terrain and may become my choice for my upcoming 100-miler in July.
 It has enough of everything to make me confident on just about any terrain (except maybe roads)."

-Performance tuned for trail racing and speed-hiking.
+These sturdy mountain trail running shoes are performance tuned for trail racing and speed-hiking.
 Vibram® Megagrip outsole delivers optimal traction on any surface.
 Medial and lateral drainage ports enhance water release and quick drying.

 Anatomical toe box allows toes to spread naturally and comfortably.

 Our highest available drop allows you to access natural running with more under-heel cushioning.

 Unparalleled grip and traction and durability from the leaders in technical outsoles.

 I have 200 miles on my size 13 Mtn Racer.
 I also run in Ultraventure (13), Terraventure (12.5) and Ultrafly (13).
 I like the soft tongue, Stronger Vibram sole and quick lacing.
 I don't like the less breathable upper.
 My feet get very hot in the Mtn Racer.
 I use an Altra rock plate if I'm running very rocky trails.
 Overall I like the shoe.
 My greatest Topo wish is the Ultraventure with a rock plate , tongue and sole of the mtn racer.

 This shoe is so close to perfection.
 The fit is amazing If it only had a rock plate I think I would use it for training, 50km to 100milers.
 Current version, if you get into rocky terrain, I have to use caution or I risk feeling every sharp poking rock under foot.
 If the trails are buff its 100%